TheTeaRex/adventofcode/2022/day_18_boiling_boulders/README.md

 In the larger example above, exactly one cube of air is trapped within the lava droplet (at `2,2,5`), so the exterior surface area of the lava droplet is `58`.

 What is the exterior surface area of your scanned lava droplet?

+Your puzzle answer was `2044`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **